Origami Angel: Further EPs and The Brightest Days (2022–2023)

 On September 30, 2022, the band surprise-released a new, three song EP, Re: Turn, followed by a second three song EP, Depart, four days later.
 The releases showed even further extremes for the band's sound than illustrated in Gami Gang.
 With Re: Turn, the band explored a stripped down, mellow sound of acoustic guitars and drum machine that was created to sound like "coffee shop friendly indie pop".
 Depart, on the other hand, consisted of three songs in a frantic, dissonant hardcore music style.
 The two had been recorded in secrecy during the early days of the COVID-19 pandemic.
 The duo had always planned on recording some more mellow content found in Re: Turn, and Depart was recorded as a counterpoint to the release, as both a way to make sure their ideas for heavier music were not wasted, and as an outlet of their frustrations and fears about the COVID pandemic.

 On June 16, 2023, the band released a mixtape The Brightest Days.
 The release had been written during the initial 2020 COVID-19 lockdowns, and later revisited and recorded in August 2022.
 The release sees the duo grappling with the loss of summers of their youth, something they specifically felt with the lockdowns.
 Unlike prior releases, where they would take songs to create a theme, with The Brightest Days, they started with the theme, and then wrote songs around it.
 The album's uncommon length of 22 minutes across 8 songs - longer than an EP but shorter than a typical traditional studio album - lead the band to label it a mixtape instead.
 Like their prior albums, the mixtape was well-received, with Paste concluding that "these eight songs that are over as quickly as they begin.
 But that's a vital part of the appeal.
 What's fleeting can also be memorable."
 The band embarked on an international tour following its release, including North America, the United Kingdom, and Japan.

 Feeling Not Found (2024–present)

 In May 2024, the band released a new single, "Fruit Wine", ahead of their North American tour with alternative rock band Microwave.
 In July 2024, they released two further new songs and announced their third studio album, Feeling Not Found which was released September 27, 2024 on Counter Intuitive Records.
 The album received Stereogum's "Album of the Week", while "Dirty Mirror Selfie" made the publication's top "Songs of the Year" list.
 In September 2025, the duo released their first new music in a year, with the song "Back to Life", their contribution to their record label's tenth anniversary compilation album Cosmic Debris Vol. 2.

+They will support Silverstein and Story of the Year on tour in 2026.